Article

 • Pat and soothe them back to sleep if before 12am

-• Use white noise CD and a weighted blanket to help them sleep deeper
+• Use white noise and a weighted blanket to help them sleep deeper

 • Offer an iron supplement if they are anemic

-No night feeds are needed before 6am.
+Night feeds are not needed before 6am.
 If your toddler feeds at night, they are likely to be a fussy solids eater during the day.
-It is time to explain that they don’t need milk or you can say: “The Kitchen is Closed”.
+It is time to explain that they don’t need milk or you can say: “The kitchen is closed.”
 Keep the reason concrete and consistent.

 Meg faure